 Both North & south passed legislation allowing governments to take over control of railroads for military purposes.

-N – In the North railroads connect all major cities and 88% of farmers were no more than 5 M from a railroad.
+N – In the North railroads connect all major cities and 88% of farmers were no more than five miles from a railroad.

 S – In the South railroads were built to connect cotton centers to navigable rivers & ports.
 Pre-war private capital was invested in land & slaves not railroads.